A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 To avoid legal disputes and tenant conflicts, there are essential disclosures that, as a landlord, you must include in the lease agreement in Minnesota when preparing it.

-The lease agreement disclosures include the following:
+The disclosures include the following:

 Landlord/manager information